oss-review-toolkit/ort/website/docs/configuration/snippet-choice.md

      With the snippet choice, also files with a partial snippet match (and a chosen snippet) will have the license of the snippet as license finding.

 2. For a chosen snippet of a given source code location, all the other snippets will be considered as **false positives** and be removed from the scan results.
-   As it makes no sense to choose two snippets for the same source location, this powerful feature allows to keep in the scan results only snippet findings that require attention.
+   As it makes no sense to choose two snippets for the same source location, this feature allows keeping only those snippet findings that require attention in the scan results.
 3. The snippets that have been chosen won't be visible in the FossID snippet report anymore.
 4. The FossID files with a snippet choice are not *pending* anymore since they will be marked as identified.
    Consequently, they won't be counted in the special "pending files count" ORT issue created by the FossID scanner.